Terahertz-Induced Nonlinear Response in ZnTe

 \section{Conclusion}

-In this work, we show the presence of a third-order nonlinear effect in ZnTe at terahertz frequencies.
-With a terahertz-pump terahertz probe setup, we measured the polarization change in ZnTe due to a high-intensity terahertz field.
+In this work, we show a quantitative analysis of a second-order nonlinear effect in ZnTe at terahertz frequencies.
+With a terahertz-pump terahertz-probe setup, we measured the polarization change in ZnTe due to a high-intensity terahertz field.
 Additionally, we developed a model for the polarization which is in good agreement with the experiments and explains the interaction between the different electromagnetic pulses in the ZnTe crystal.
 Lastly, we calculated the strength of the nonlinear effect by analyzing both the polarization change in the ZnTe crystal and the time shift of a high intensity terahertz pulse inside the ZnTe crystal.
 Both methods are in good agreement and result in a third-order susceptibility $\chi^{(3)}$ on the order of $10^{-16}-10^{-15}\text{m}^{2}/\text{V}^2$.
 To the best of our knowledge, such a quantitative analysis of the terahertz nonlinearity of ZnTe has not been performed before.
-These results will inform all terahertz-pump - terahertz-probe experiments using the most commonly employed EOS setup.
+These results will inform all terahertz-pump terahertz-probe experiments using the most commonly employed EOS setup.